claranet/ansible-role-redis/README.md

   roles:
     - role: claranet.redis
 ```
-If installing a previous release of redis, both instances should be the same
+If installing a previous release of redis, both instances should be the same version

 * #### Master slave scenario